Gen711/Fall18/khmer.md

 Seqtk: https://github.com/lh3/seqtk

-> Step 1: Launch, For this exercise, we will use a xlarge instance.
+> Step 1: Launch, For this exercise, we will use a m1.xlarge instance.